clasqm/freedos-repo/README.md

 An example: FreeDOS comes with DosZip Commander.
 I use it all the time.
 And if you don't like that one, it also has DOS Navigator.
 There are dozens of Norton Commander clones out there: Directory Maven, Volkov Commander, you name it.
 But generally one is only going to end up in this repository if it offers a clear difference to and advantage over Doszip Commander.

 Since I started this site, some apps have been incorporated into the FreeDOS installation itself.
-I'll weeed them out if I see that happening.
+I'll weed them out if I see that happening.
+If in doubt, use the one that comes with FreeDOS.

 I also slip in a few little apps that [I wrote myself](My_apps.md).
 You will know them by a certain primitive look and feel :-)